Vince McMahon: Legacy in wrestling

-Politics

-McMahon and Edwards have donated to various Republican Party causes, including $1 million in 2014 to federal candidates and political action committees, such as Karl Rove's American Crossroads and the research and tracking group America Rising.
-The McMahons have donated $5 million to Donald Trump's former charity, the Donald J. Trump Foundation.

-Controversies
+On September 25, 2024, Netflix released a documentary series detailing aspects of McMahon's legacy, including his business impact and controversies, titled Mr. McMahon.

 Steroid supplier trial

 In November 1993, McMahon was indicted in federal court after a steroid controversy engulfed the promotion and thus temporarily ceded control of the WWF to his wife Linda.
 The case went to trial in 1994, where McMahon was accused of distributing steroids to his wrestlers.
 One prosecution witness was Kevin Wacholz, who had wrestled for the company in 1992 as "Nailz" and who had been fired after a violent confrontation with McMahon.
 Wacholz testified that McMahon had ordered him to use steroids, but his credibility was called into question during his testimony as he made it clear he "hated" McMahon.
 In July 1994, the jury acquitted McMahon of the charges.

 On July 6, 2021, production was announced on a new scripted television series called The United States of America vs. Vince McMahon centered around the case.
 The series is produced by a partnership of WWE Studios and Blumhouse Television and executive produced by McMahon and Kevin Dunn, WWE Executive Producer and Chief of Global Television Distribution.